TYPO3-Documentation/t3docs-wiki-migration/output_pages/EfficientlyDebuggingTypo3.rst

 Regarding the correct paths: Assuming you have your Eclipse Workspace in c:\web and a typo3 project named www in C:\web\www with your Apache document root in your workspace directory c:\web.
-(This means you can get to your Typo3 website on http://localhost/www [outdated link])...
+(This means you can get to your Typo3 website on http://localhost/www [not available anymore])...
+You will have to choose the following as debug
-You will have to choose the following as debug configuration:
+configuration:

 -  File: /www/index.php
--  Leave URL to auto generate which will use http://localhost/ [outdated link] in the left part and /www/index.php in the right one.
+-  Leave URL to auto generate which will use http://localhost/ [not available anymore] in the left part and /www/index.php in the right one.

 Some notes: